2n3g5c9/remote-dev/README.md

 ## ✅ Prerequisites

-The configuration files in this repository help automate the provisioning of a development server on **Google Cloud Platform**.
-An image is built with [Packer](https://packer.io/) and deployed on an `f1-micro` **Compute Engine** instance with [Terraform](https://www.terraform.io/), all via **Cloud Build**, falling in the free-tier.
+This repository helps automate the provisioning of an ephemeral development server on [Google Cloud Platform](https://cloud.google.com/).
+An immutable image is built with [Packer](https://packer.io/) and deployed on an `f1-micro` (in `us-east1-b` to fall in the free-tier) [Compute Engine](https://cloud.google.com/compute) instance with [Terraform](https://www.terraform.io/), all via [Cloud Build](https://cloud.google.com/cloud-build).
+The instance is only accessible via SSH and MOSH in your [Tailscale](https://tailscale.com/) network.
+Keep in mind you'll be charged for the External IP address.

 ### Generate your SSH key pair

-If you don't have an SSH key pair already, generate one:
+If you don't have an SSH key pair already, generate one (preferably with a high-entropy passphrase):

 ```bash
 ssh-keygen -o -a 100 -t ed25519 -C remote-dev